felgabeee/Python_for_finance/Crypto/README.md

 # Crypto_options.py

-This module creates a dataframe with real options data from the crypto exchange Derebit and produces the given dataframe outuput:
+This module creates a dataframe with real options data from the crypto exchange Deribit and produces the given dataframe outuput:

 ![alt text](https://github.com/felgabeee/Python_for_finance/blob/main/Images/df_crypto_options.PNG)